Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 **Surveys Page**

-The purpose of this page is to allow users to view their created surveys, segregate them by organisation or by tag, perform CRUD operations on them, and click links to view analytics.
+The purpose of this page is to allow users to view their created surveys, segregate them by organisation or by tag, perform CRUD operations, and click links to view analytics.

 ![Surveys Page Wireframe](./images/Wireframe2.png)